intercreate/docs/Windows/README.md

 >
 > Go to Control Panel &rarr; Programs &rarr; Programs and Features &rarr; Turn Windows Features On or Off.
 >
-> Make sure that "Virtual Machine Platform" is checked off.
+> Make sure that "Virtual Machine Platform" is checked.

 After completing other Windows steps, [setup your WSL2](#Setup-WSL2).